SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Noise in SAEBench metrics

 \section{Noise in SAEBench metrics}

 One motivation for this work is that existing SAE benchmarks like SAEBench, while extremely important and indispensable for SAE architecture development, tend to be noisy.
-For instance, we show SAEBench SCR, TPP, and Sparse Probing metrics from the SAEBench paper for Gemma-2-2b layer 12 width 16k SAEs in Figure~\ref{fig:noise-in-saebench-metrics}.
+For instance, we show SAEBench Spurious Correlation Removal (SCR), Targeted Probe Perturbation (TPP), and Sparse Probing metrics from the SAEBench paper for Gemma-2-2b layer 12 width 16k SAEs in Figure~\ref{fig:noise-in-saebench-metrics}.

 While there are clear trends in some metrics, overall there is still a lot of random noise that makes it difficult to make fine-grained judgements about SAE architecture differences.
 Cutting through this noise requires running many seeds of SAEs, which is often infeasibly expensive for LLM SAEs.